isomerpages/nlb-biblioasia/_apr-to-jun-2022/Rubber Latex Paper.md

 [^2]: Eric MacFadyen, *Rubber Planting in Malaya* (London: Malay States Information Agency, 1924).
 (Not available in NLB holdings)

 [^3]: The writer referenced the 1926 edition which is not available in NLB.
 The earliest version that NLB has is the 1935 edition.
 See Ralph Lionel German, [*Handbook to British Malaya*](http://eservice.nlb.gov.sg/item_holding.aspx?bid=202651541) (London: Malay States Information Agency, 1935).
 (From National Library, Singapore, Call no. RRARE 959.503 HAN-[JSB])

+[^4]: “[Rubber and Paper](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19220724-1.2.77),” *Straits Times*, 24 July 1922, 9.
+(From NewspaperSG)

+[^5]: “Latex in Paper-making,” Singapore Free Press and Mercantile Advertiser, 5 October 1922, 7; “The Kaye Process,” Straits Times, 11 October 1922, 12.
+(From NewspaperSG)